ShannaSeigel/digital-brain/zk-public/note-taking-vs-note-making.md

 # Note Taking vs Note Making

-The *note taker* vs the *note maker.* The note taker may be highlighting or summarizing someone else's work while the note maker spends time developing or engaging with their own notes of ideas and options.
+The *note taker* may be highlighting or summarizing someone else's work while the *note maker* spends time developing or engaging with their own notes of ideas and options.

 <table width="90%">
 	<tr>